 Although homebuyers typically get pre-approved for a mortgage before starting the homebuying process, it’s not a guarantee they’ll pass the underwriting review.
 A financing contingency allows you to terminate the home purchase agreement if you don’t qualify for a home loan, which protects you against buying a home you can’t afford.

-Credible can be a big help when trying to find a great mortgage rate.
-You can easily compare our partner lenders and see prequalified rates in as little as three minutes — all without leaving our platform.
+Credible can be a big help when trying to find a home loan.
+You can easily compare our partner lenders in minutes — all without leaving our platform.

 Home sale contingency

 With a home sale contingency, your offer is contingent on the sale of your current home.
 You’ll usually need to include a timeline, such as 30 to 60 days, in the contingency.
 If you don’t sell the home within that time frame, you either cancel the contract or move forward.

 There are two types of home sale contingencies:

 - Sale and settlement contingency: Under this contingency, you’re trying to sell your home but haven’t received an offer yet.

 - Settlement contingency: This contingency is when you have an offer or a signed purchase and sales agreement, and you’re waiting for the closing to take place.